Cryodrakon: Etymology

 The generic name Cryodrakon is derived from the Ancient Greek words κρύος (kryos, meaning "cold") and δράκων (drakon, meaning "dragon"), while the specific name boreas refers to the Greek god the north wind, Boreas.
 Hence, Cryodrakon boreas could be translated as "cold dragon of the north winds".
 Habib had previously considered the name Cryodrakon viserion, as a reference to the ice dragon in Game of Thrones.

 Discovery and history

 Since 1972, bones of large pterosaurs (flying reptiles) belonging to the family Azhdarchidae have been reported from Alberta.
 These were the first pterosaur fossils discovered in Canada.
-They were sometimes referred to as Quetzalcoatlus sp., indicating an uncertain species of Quetzalcoatlus, or were just assigned to Quetzalcoatlus altogether, without specifying anything.
-This was a common theme back then.
-Paleontologists who uncovered large Cretaceous azhdarchid remains in North America would provisionally assign them to Quetzalcoatlus due to it being the only known azhdarchid from North America until then, coupled with the fact that information about said pterosaur's remains were limited, so they could not conclude anything different.
+They were sometimes referred to as Quetzalcoatlus sp., indicating an uncertain species of Quetzalcoatlus, or were just assigned to Quetzalcoatlus without specifying anything.
+During the late 20th century Paleontologists who uncovered large Cretaceous azhdarchid remains in North America would provisionally assign them to Quetzalcoatlus, due to it being the only known azhdarchid from North America at the time and information about its anatomy being limited.
 Later research by American paleontologist Michael Habib would indicate that these fossil remains represented a taxon that was new to science.